 According to multiple job listings covering the aviation industry, employers typically require you to have a bachelor’s degree in fields like aviation management, business management, or public administration.
 Yet, some employers may not require a degree if you have enough experience to meet the knowledge qualifications for the job.

 Let’s focus first on what is normally required, the aviation management degree.

 Aviation management degree

 Aviation management bachelor’s degree programs provide you with the training and knowledge needed to fit into an airport manager role.

 A program like this usually covers undergraduate courses in general business, including marketing, accounting, human resource management, and business law.
 Moreover, it should include other courses in air cargo handling, aviation marketing, airport planning, and design, airport finance, and airport management.

 While an aviation management degree would be the most comprehensive management program for the aviation sector, it is also the most general one.
-This means graduate studies may be needed afterwards to seek further specialization, like an MBA in Airport Management, for example.
+This means graduate studies may be needed afterward to seek further specialization, like an MBA in management, for example.